mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 ## Capabilities

-- Access files in Copilot by using the power of Semantic search.
+- Access boards in Copilot by using the power of Semantic search.
 - Customize your crawl frequency.
-- Create workflows by using this connection and actions from Microsoft Copilot Studio.
+- Create an agent using data source of the connection from Microsoft Copilot Studio.

 ## Limitations
 - Only [text item](https://developers.miro.com/docs/text-1)on the board are indexed.
 Content in cards, sticky notes, embeds, tags, frames, mind maps, previews, and shapes are not indexed.
 [Learn more](https://developers.miro.com/docs/board-items) about board item in Miro.